List of American Pie characters: Paul Finch

 In American Reunion, Finch is an assistant manager at Staples but is often disrespected by his boss.
-Having had enough, he steals his boss's motorcycle when he does not receive a raise that was promised to him and takes it out for a joy ride.
+Having had enough, he "borrows" his boss's motorcycle when he does not receive a raise that was promised to him and takes it out for a joy ride.
 Finch is arrested for the whole thing when the cops show up.
 Stifler finds the whole thing funny and believes he has gotten his revenge on him for having sex with his mother.
 Disgusted with his antagonistic attitude, Jim, Oz and Kevin rally to Finch's side and tell Stifler off.
 He meets and falls in love with Selena when he sees they have a lot in common.
 Finch makes amends with Selena for lying, and they have sex in the bathroom, which promises to lead to an ongoing relationship; in the process, Finch realizes that he has moved on from Stifler's mom.
 He decided to go see the world with Selena.
 Before leaving, Finch learns that Stifler had sex with his mom, Rachel, and feels a similar disgust towards his behavior (akin to the previous times he had sex with Jeanine).